 The short term projection methodology amounts to 10-year projections of spending (by Medicare Part) based on recent trends.
 As such, to the extent spillovers have short-term impacts, they are reflected in recent Medicare spending trends and, therefore, in the projection of them.
-It does not seem sensible to me to separately estimate spillovers, thereby inviting the thorny problem of avoiding double counting them.
+To separately estimate spillovers would invite the thorny problem of avoiding double counting them.